sindhurivenugopal23/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+A list of your favorite things.
+- 🐱
+- 🐶
+- 🌻

+I also like:
+1. Ice creams
+2. chocholates